nextcloud/documentation/developer_manual/app/data-migration.rst

 Conclusion
 ----------

-To fully support user migration for your app you must provide a import and export function under an instance of **OC_Migration_Provider** and put this code in the file :file:`appinfo/migrate.php`
+To fully support user migration for your app you must provide an import and export function under an instance of **OC_Migration_Provider** and put this code in the file :file:`appinfo/migrate.php`